-- 9. Turn water pump switch off. - 10.
-Turn the Winterization Valve 2 to Normal.
-This will stop the flow from the suction tube and revert the tank line flow to the pump. - 11.
-Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.
+- 9. Turn Water Pump switch OFF. - 10.
+Turn the Winterization valve so it points toward the waterline connected to the water pump.
+(This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump).

+11. Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.